-Running a small business can be stressful enough, without having to learn the ins and outs of how the latest VoIP phones systems work.
-We have created a helpful guide to explain what VoIP phones are, how they work and what they can do to unlock the potential of your business.
+Running a small business is stressful enough, without having to learn the ins and outs of how the latest VoIP phones systems work.
+We have created a helpful guide to explain what VoIP business phone systems are, how they work and what they can do to unlock the potential of your business.

 VoIP stands for Voice Over Internet Protocol.
 It is also referred to as a hosted phone system, IP telephony, internet calling, internet phone to name a few.
 And it replaces traditional business phone systems.
 Rather than send voice over copper wires to the final destination, VoIP converts spoken voice into data.
 This data is sent over the internet to the final destination, where is it converted back to audible voice.
 As all calls are data this is easily saved and can be mined to provide you with insights.
 Such as when are the busy periods of inbound calls, so you can provide more cover during those peaks.

 VoIP phone systems are also easily adaptable.
 During the Covid-19 pandemic.
 Our business users were able to change overnight from an office based setup, to staff working from home.
 And their customers didn't even know the difference.